shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 In this task, you will perform the following changes to the screen:

-- add the flow to the canvas app
+- Add the flow to the canvas app
-- run the flow from a button
+- Run the flow from a button

 1. In the **Objects** pane on the left, select **Apps**.